BiogasConsultingSustainability

 The biogas produced is upgraded and fed into the natural gas grid, and can thus be used by all consumers connected to the natural gas grid.
 In this way, GreenLab Skive Biogas contributes to reducing the consumption of fossil fuels.

-The digested manure is returned to the 69 neighbouring farms, that supply livestock manure to the plant.
-The degassed manure does not emit methane, smells less and works more effectively as fertilizer than manure that hasn’t been through the biogas plant.
-This because it now contains nutrients from the residues that are also treated at the biogas plant.
+The digested manure is returned to the 69 neighboring farms, which supply manure to the plant.
+The degassed slurry does not emit methane, smells less, and works more effectively as fertilizer than slurry that has not been around the biogas plant.
+This is because it now also contains nutrients from the residues that are also treated at the biogas plant.

-As a consultant, Envidan has been responsible for supervision, contact with contractors, design of the plant, construction of the technical systems such as the process and piping systems, as well as being responsible for part of the regulatory tasks.
+As a client consultant, Envidan has been responsible for the supervision, contact with contractors, design of the plant, construction of the technical systems such as the process and piping systems, as well as some of the regulatory work.

 Contact me